 If you have suffered an electric shock in the workplace and sustained injuries that require medical treatment, then you most likely qualify for workers’ compensation.
 You could be compensated for pain and suffering due to long-term damage and emotional anguish, loss of wages, medical bills, funeral and other expenses.
 Pain and suffering due to an employer’s negligence or misconduct is an unacceptable practice and should not be looked at lightly.
 You need to hire a reputable lawyer that will help you with your case.

-The Law Firm of Friedman Rodman and Frank is dedicated to helping injured workers.
+The Law Firm of Friedman Rodman Frank & Estrada, P.A. is dedicated to helping injured workers.
 If a party unconnected with your own employer such as a contractor, subcontractor, manufacturer or another third party was responsible in whole or part in causing your work accident, you have an opportunity to recover additional compensation through a personal injury claim.
 To discuss your options with an experienced Miami worker's compensation attorney, contact our law firm online or call 305-448-8585 or toll free at 877-448-8585 to schedule a free initial consultation with a highly experienced lawyer.
 We are available 24 hours a day, seven days a week.
 All consultations are free and confidential.